• Skip to primary navigation

 Turkey Cordon Bleu – Another great way to use up leftover ham!
 My light version of gluten free turkey cordon bleu is baked rather than fried.
 Then slice each roulade to reveal spirals of moist breaded turkey, melted cheese and ribbons of sweet thin-sliced ham.

-Frittata With Ham – This healthy naturally gluten free frittata with ham comes together fast and is a great way to use up ham leftovers.
+Frittata With Ham – This nutritious naturally gluten free frittata with ham comes together fast and is a great way to use up ham leftovers.

 Creamy Cauliflower Mash – You can make cauliflower mash taste just like mashed potatoes.
 Promise.
 I think you’re going to love this low-carb recipe.